Milt Wilcox: Cleveland Indians

+On May 29, 1974, during a game in Arlington between the Texas Rangers and the Cleveland Indians, in the bottom of the eighth inning, Lenny Randle bunted off Wilcox, one pitch after Wilcox had thrown a pitch that flew behind Randle's back.
+But as Wilcox tried to scramble for the ball, Randle changed course and deliberately smashed into Wilcox.
+As Randle continued to first base, he was tackled by other Cleveland players and ruled out.
+A bench-clearing brawl ensued.
+This incident preceded the 10 Cent Beer Night riot in Cleveland six days later on June 4.

 Chicago Cubs

 On February 25, 1975, the Indians traded Wilcox to the Chicago Cubs in exchange for outfielder Brock Davis and pitcher Dave LaRoche.
 Wilcox appeared in 25 games for the Cubs in 1975, all as a relief pitcher.
 He compiled a 0–1 record with 21 strikeouts and a 5.63 ERA.
 The Cubs sent Wilcox to the Wichita Aeros of the American Association for the latter part of the 1975 season and the first part of the 1976 season.

 Detroit Tigers

 Bowling therapy

 The Detroit Tigers purchased Wilcox from the Cubs on June 10, 1976.
 When the Tigers expressed interest in Wilcox, the Cubs reportedly "were glad to let him go."
 He spent the remainder of the 1976 season with the Evansville Triplets, the Tigers’ Triple-A club in the American Association.

-After years of pitching in pain, Wilcox’s arm recovered in 1977.
+After years of pitching in pain, Wilcox's arm recovered in 1977.
 Wilcox credited "throwing bowling balls with rescuing his major league pitching career."
 His doctor told him that bowling might help his sore arm, so he joined a bowling league in 1976.
 Wilcox noted: "At first my arm was tired after I bowled, but after a while it felt stronger."
 He later recalled: "By Christmas time I could feel the arm getting stronger.
 And then I was okay the next season."

 Wilcox spent the first part of the 1977 season in Evansville, compiling a 9–4 record in 14 starts with a 2.44 ERA and 69 strikeout.
 He was called up to the Tigers in June 1977 and appeared in his first major-league game in two years.
 During the 1977 season, he appeared in 20 games for the Tigers, 13 of them as a starter, and compiled a 6–2 record with a 3.64 ERA.